 The device is implanted under general or regional anesthesia.
 An incision is made between your penis and scrotum so that the device can be inserted.
 Additional incisions may be made to insert the accessory parts in their proper positions.

-If circulation is reduced to your penis due to vascular disease (usually following a traumatic injury to the penis), reconstruction of your arteries may restore erectile function.
+If circulation is reduced to your penis due to vascular disease, reconstruction of your arteries may restore erectile function.
 This is complex surgery which is performed only in a few hospitals in the US.
 Occasionally, in these rare cases, the vascular defect can be repaired.
-This will help to avoid surgical reconstruction.

 Erectile dysfunction.
 EBSCO DynaMed website.
 Available at: